hci-lab-um/heuristics-for-test-tool-design/Heuristics/H03-Experience.md

 - Have previous experiences with new tools or new methods been supportive to the person?
 This might include [whether a learning culture is encouraged](https://osf.io/preprints/psyarxiv/qz43x) and [understanding the developer experience](https://dl.acm.org/doi/10.1145/3639443): both those links are to work about developers, but the same questions arise for testers.
 - Will the tool users be familiar with testing / IT terminology?
 If they are business testers they may not be.
 - What else do they need to know to be able to use the tool successfully and how do you supply that to them?
-- What else have they experienced that might affect ow they perceive or use the tool?
+- What else have they experienced that might affect how they perceive or use the tool?
-- If a team also ready has expereince of a particular tool, is it more beneficial to get a similar tool (to save learning costs even if the tool is subotimal) or to get the optimal tool (even if that requires a lot of relearning and retraining).
+- If a team also ready has experience of a particular tool, is it more beneficial to get a similar tool (to save learning costs even if the tool is suboptimal) or to get the optimal tool (even if that requires a lot of relearning and retraining).

 ### Not?